openkfw/qupo/README.md

 1. Set environment variables

    ```(bash)
-   cp config_example.toml config.toml
+   cp .env_example .env
    ```

-   This creates the `config.toml` file, containing all environment variables that have to be set.
+   This creates the `.env` file, containing all environment variables that have to be set.

 1. Run the python API: